-in the structure of the reduced field space.
+Given the gauge-covariance of the constructions involved in the slice theorem, the stratification of field space survives the gauge-reduction, and is thus geometrically reflected in the structure of the reduced field space.
 This will give us the opportunity to build gauge invariant (sets of) global charges.

 The kernel of the SdW boundary value problem at $A \in \mathcal{A}$ (cf. (25) and (63)) is provided precisely by the reducibility parameters of A (see proposition 2.18).
-This tyies the SdW kernel to certain geometrical properties of $\mathcal{A}$ : a fact which has two main consequences.
-First, it means that the SdW kernel is empty almost-everywhere in $\mathcal{A}$ and therefore that the SdW boundary value problem has generically a unique solution.
+This types the SdW kernel to certain geometrical properties of \mathcal{A} : a fact which has two main consequences.
+First, it means that the SdW kernel is empty almost-everywhere in \mathcal{A} and therefore that the SdW boundary value problem has generically a unique solution.
 Second, it means that at a generic non-Abelian configuration there is no integrated Gauss law nor a gauge invariant notion of conserved charges.
-The goal of this section is to analyze and explain these statements and show how one can leverage the a relation between the SdW kernel and the geometry of $\mathcal{A}$ .
+The goal of this section is to analyze and explain these statements and show how one can leverage the a relation between the SdW kernel and the geometry of \mathcal{A} .
 We will take electromagnetism as the epitomic Abelian theory.